motazsaad/cmu-sphinx-decoder/README.md

 This argument is for the configuration file (ini).
 You can specify the path for HMM and LM models as well as the dictionary.

 #### -o/--out
-specify the output output directory.
+specify the output directory.
 A suffix with process id/part id will be added automatically to the file name.

 #### -j/--jobs
-specify the number of jobs (parallel decoders) if j > number of CPUs/Cores then a error message with appear. j should be <= number of CPUs/Cores.
-This argument provides the user with flexibility to control the load on the machine.
+specify the number of jobs (parallel decoders) if j > number of CPUs/Cores then an error message with appear. j should be <= number of CPUs/Cores.
+This argument provides the user with the flexibility to control the load on the machine.

 #### -l/--log
 enable logging (for debugging purposes)